shalex88/project-system/README.md

 - [ ] Build files should be simple and generic, the logic should be in toolchain env setup scripts
 - [ ] Test the Orin CC binary on the target
 - [ ] Fail if build script does find subdir build.sh files; currently it just skips them
+- [ ] Add version argument to build.sh?
+- [ ] How to insure only main branch is checked out in submodules?